sign-language-processing/sign-language-processing.github.io/src/index.md

 ---

-#### Writing-to-$X$
+#### Notation-to-$X$
-As of 2020, there is no research discussing the translation task between a writing system to any other modality.
+As of 2020, there is no research discussing the translation task between a writing notation system to any other modality.

-#### $X$-to-Writing
+#### $X$-to-Notation
-As of 2020, there is no research discussing the translation task between any modality to a writing system.
+As of 2020, there is no research discussing the translation task between any modality to a writing notation system.

 ---